mtholyoke/jorge/README.md

 In order for the new `PATH` to take effect, you can either log out and back in, or run `source .bash_profile` (or `source .profile`).
 You can test that it worked by running `cgr --help`; it should give you help instead of an error message.

-After all that, you should be able to run `cgr mtholyoke/jorge`.
+After all that, you should be able to run `cgr mtholyoke/jorge:*`.
 If it is successfully installed, `jorge --version` will report “Can’t find project root” and a version.
+You can omit the `:*` if you only want the current version with no major upgrades, or replace the `*` with a specific version.

 ### For Development: Install with Git